chjiin/386A4/README.md

 ### RQ thread# resource1 resource2 resource3 resource4
   - Requests resources to allocate to given thread number.
 ### RL thread# resource1 resource2 resource3 resource4
-  - Releases input resources for given thread
+  - Releases input resources for given thread.
 ### Status
-  - Displays status of all arrays customers
+  - Displays status of all arrays customers.
+### Run
+  - Executes all threads and allocates and deallocates resources.

 ## Use Examples and Sample Ouput